Saeed Ahmed Zafar

 Saeed Ahmed Zafar is a Pakistani politician who had been a member of the National Assembly of Pakistan from 2008 to 2013.

 Political career

-He was elected to the National Assembly from Constituency NA-137 (Sheikhupura-VII) as an independent candidate in 2008 Pakistani general election.
+He was elected to the National Assembly from Constituency NA-137 (Sheikhupura-VII) as an independent candidate in the 2008 Pakistani general election.
 He received 54,732 votes and defeated Rai Mansab Ali Khan.

-He ran for the seat of the National Assembly from Constituency NA-137 (Nankana Sahib-III) as an independent candidate in 2013 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly from Constituency NA-137 (Nankana Sahib-III) as an independent candidate in the 2013 Pakistani general election but was unsuccessful.
 He received 22,967 votes and lost the seat to Rai Mansab Ali Khan.